 Prior to attending law school, Ms. Newman worked at a non-profit law office assisting families and tribes in South Dakota to assert their rights under the Indian Child Welfare Act and to build capacity within tribal child welfare systems.
 Additionally after her undergraduate studies, Ms. Newman taught middle school on the Pine Ridge Indian Reservation in South Dakota.

-Ms. Newman was recognized as a Washington “Rising Star” for Native American Law in 2017 by Super Lawyers magazine.
+Ms. Newman was recognized as a Washington “Rising Star” for Native American Law in 2018 and 2017 by Super Lawyers magazine.

 Represented the Snoqualmie Tribe in breach of contract litigation related to excavation work for the Tribe’s new administration building.
 On September 10, 2015, victory was secured for the Snoqualmie Tribe.